AbuseIPDB/laravel/README.md

 ## Usage

 ### Using Main Package Functions:
-The main functions of the package are stored in the namespace `Abuseipdb\AbuseIPDB.php`.
+The main functions of the package are stored in the namespace `Abuseipdb\AbuseIPDBLaravel.php`.
 For your convenience, this package uses a facade to allow access to the main functions.
 To use the facade, including the following in the file you wish to use it in:

 ```php